dalaiden/DA_offline_PF/README.md

 - sqrt(Ci) (mandatory).
 Not used anymore.
 - Sigma (mandatory).
 The weight for the model covariance matrix.
 0 if cov matrix should be diagonal.
 - Number of domains (mandatory) Number of domains used.
 Set to 1 if no spatial averages are performed.
 - Box Type (optional).
-Not used anymore
+Not used anymore.
 - ObsFileStart: startDateY (mandatory).
 Must be 1.
 Do not change.
 - ObsFileStart: startDateD (mandatory).
 Must be 1.
 Do not change.
 - DataObs (mandatory).
 Netcdf file including the data that should be assimilated, with full path.